Economic and Political Overview

 Executive Power

 Iraq is a federal parliamentary republic.
 The executive power is exercised by the Prime Minister of the Council of Ministers as the head of government, as well as the President of Iraq.
-The President approves laws, which are voted by the Parliament.
+The President approves laws, which are voted on by the Parliament.

 The Prime Minister chairs the Council of Ministers and can dismiss a minister, with the support of a majority in the Parliament.